moorepants/dissertation/physicalparameters.rst

 center of the head to the top of the seat.
-The measurements were made as accurately as possible with basic tools but no special attention is given further to the accuracy of the calculations due to the fact that modeling the human as basic geometric shapes already introduces a somewhat unmanagable error.
+The measurements were made as accurately as possible with basic tools but no special attention is given further to the accuracy of the calculations due to the fact that modeling the human as basic geometric shapes already introduces a somewhat unmanageable error.

 I measured twelve additional geometric values (only five of which are needed